 |Fetească Neagră||red||Coada Răndunicii, Păsărească Neagră||?|

 The geographical and climatic conditions are very favorable for viticulture.
 Moldova is at the same latitude as the French Burgundy, There is a continental climate with high solar radiation.
-In 1954, after extensive studies, a professor PI Ivanov divided Moldova into four agrarian cultural zones with different climates.
-In the northern Balti region, mainly white wine grapes are produced for the production of brandy, fortified wines and simple wines.
-The central region Codru with the capital Chisinau is surrounded by forested mountains.
-Here are more than half of the vineyards and the most famous cellars such as the former Tsarengut romanesti,
+In 1954, after extensive studies, a professor PI Ivanov divided Moldova into four agricultural-cultural zones with different climates.
+White wine grapes are mainly produced in the northern Balti region for the production of brandy, fortified wines and simple wines.
+The central region of Codru with the capital Chisinau is surrounded by forested mountains.
+Here are more than half of the vineyards and the most famous wineries such as the former tsar estate romanesti,

-In the city's famous 65-kilometer underground cellar vaults Cricova store the sparkling wines produced in the cellar of the same name and an extensive historical wine collection.
-In this region, among other excellent wines are pressed.
-The southern region of Cahul is particularly suitable for red wines and sweet wines.
-In the southeast of the country lies along the western Nister shore the fourth region Purcari (also Nistreana).
-It is known for its aging burgundy red wines, such as the "Negru de Purcari" produced by the winery of the same name.
-Towards the end of the 19th century Purcari wines were delivered among other things to the English royal court.
+In the city's famous 65 km underground cellars Cricova store the sparkling wines produced in the winery of the same name as well as an extensive historical wine collection.
+Among other things, excellent red wines are pressed in this region.
+The region of Cahul in the south is climatically particularly suitable for red and sweet wines.
+The fourth region of Purcari (also called Nistreana) is located in the southeast of the country along the western bank of the Nister.
+She is known for her aging red wines in the Bordeaux style, such as the "Negru de Purcari" produced by the winery of the same name.
+Towards the end of the 19th century, Purcari wines were delivered to the English royal court, among others.

-In contrast to the other former USSR countries, the proportion of dry wines is relatively high, but there are also the traditional sweet dessert wines.
-A biennial tradition has the famous port wine-like Kagor, Almost two-thirds of the production comes from cooperative wineries.
+In contrast to the other former USSR countries, the proportion of dry wines is relatively high, but there are also traditional sweet dessert wines.
+The famous port wine-like tradition has a two hundred year tradition Kagor, Almost two thirds of the production comes from cooperative wineries.
 Well-known producers in Moldova are for example Acorex, Aroma, Branesti, Château Vartel, Ciumai, Comrat, Cricova, Dionysos Mereni, Milestii Mici, Purcari, romanesti, Taraclia and Trifesti.
-Around 90% of wine production goes into export; with over 80% for the most part after Russia, In March 2006, the Russian government put an import ban on Moldovan and Georgian Wine products in place.
-The ban was made in the official version because of alleged violations of health regulations (excessive pollution).
+Around 90% of wine production is exported; with over 80% for the most part Russia, In March 2006, the Russian government imposed an import ban on Moldovan and Georgian Wine products in force.
+The ban was officially read because of alleged violations of health regulations (excessive pollution).
 The embargo was lifted in November 2007.
-The high export share was, however, strongly reduced in the long term.
+The high export share was, however, greatly reduced in the long term.